yetanotherco/aligned_layer/docs/3_guides/0_submitting_proofs.md

 If you run the examples below, make sure you are in Aligned's repository root.

-You can check your submitted proofs on [Mainnet Explorer](https://explorer.alignedlayer.com) and [Holesky Explorer](https://holesky.explorer.alignedlayer.com).
+You can check your submitted proofs on [Mainnet Explorer](https://explorer.alignedlayer.com), [Holesky Explorer](https://holesky.explorer.alignedlayer.com), and [Hoodi Explorer](https://hoodi.explorer.alignedlayer.com).

 ## Supported Verifiers